-Released on 21st January 1984, this was Nik Kershaw's second single release from his debut album Human Racing.
+Released on 21st January 1984, "Wouldn't It Be Good" was Nik Kershaw's second single release from his debut album Human Racing.
 This catchy pop tune spent four weeks at #4 in the UK and also became Nik's highest-charting single in the USA, peaking at #46.
 The single was also a big hit across Europe.

 Although this is not one of Nik Kershaw's more memorable hit songs, this 80s electro-pop tune still managed to reach a very respectable #13 in the UK singles chart.
 The video features a performance on Top Of The Pops on 19th April 1984, and techies among you will, no doubt, will have spotted the Roland Jupiter 8.

 WIDE BOY (1985)